-Spread betting was introduced by Stuart Wheeler, the founder of IG Index, while working on the floor of the old London Stock Exchange.
-He basically offered futures which had the distinction of a variable tick value.
+Spread betting was introduced by Stuart Wheeler, the founder of IG Index while working on the floor of the old London Stock Exchange.
+He basically offered futures that had the distinction of a variable tick value.
 Since then the spread betting industry has flourished specifically in the UK where spread betting profits are tax-free.

 Explosion in interest